Aah, the surprise darker colour result.

 Hair colour results are affected by several factors:

 That’s the hair colour at your roots, not the mid-section or lengths of your hair.
 We need to get a little real about hair colour and colouring outcomes.
-If you have dark brown hair, you can’t just pop a medium blonde in and reinvent yourself.
-Nope.
 Our colour and developer will achieve 2 levels of colour change on your natural hair colour.
-A lighter coloured used on top of previously coloured darker hair will not achieve a lighter colour result because lighter permanent colour can not lighten darker permanent colour.
+A lighter permanent colour can not lighten darker permanent colour.
 It may even darken your colour further.
-If you want significant colour changes then it is best that you go to a professional who can manage the process and ensure that your natural colour tones and the colour product don’t combine to reveal unwanted green or orange reflects.
-That’s what they do, so please, if you are after significant colour changes of more than 2 levels, see a professional.
+If you want significant colour changes then it is best that you go to a professional who can manage the process.

 Your hairs porosity refers to how much moisture it can retain.
 Grab one strand of hair, hold it from the end and run two fingers up it towards your scalp.
 Feel anything?
 If you felt any ridges or bumpiness, then you have porous hair.
-Hair which has been bleached, repeatedly coloured or exposed to excessive heat, sun and salt water can become weaker and more porous.
+Hair which has been bleached, repeatedly coloured or exposed to excessive heat can become more porous.
 Some people naturally have very porous hair without additional environmental factors affecting the hair.
-These factors or treatments affect the integrity of the hair cuticle and create gaps or tears in the cuticle of the hair, which then lets moisture move in and out of the hair.
+These factors create gaps or tears in the cuticle of the hair, which then lets moisture move in and out of the hair.

-The lengths and ends of your hair will be more porous than the hair at your roots, as it has been exposed to more natural and environmental factors which contribute to porosity for a longer amount of time than the new growth at your roots.
+The lengths and ends of your hair will be more porous than the hair at your roots, as they have been exposed to more environmental factors which contribute to porosity for a longer amount of time.
 Grey hair or frizzy hair is also highly porous.
-Highly porous hair will absorb and retain more moisture and also more rapidly dry out and hair colouring processes can be uneven or faster because the hair locks on to moisture in the hair colour and more rapidly absorbs and processes the colour, which can result in darker colour outcomes.
+Highly porous hair locks on to moisture in the hair colour and more rapidly absorbs and processes colour, which can result in darker colour outcomes.

-We always suggest to select a colour at least one level lighter than your colour goal and if you have highly porous or processed hair then we suggest selecting a colour which is 2 levels lighter than your colour goal.
-It is always easier to add colour depth by choosing a darker shade when you recolour, and it is always trickier to remove colour, so this is a good rule of thumb with all colour selections.
+If you have had issues with darker colour results than expected previously, we suggest that your select a colour at least one level lighter than your colour goal.
+It is always easier to add depth to your colour by choosing a darker shade when you recolour, and it is always trickier to remove colour.

-So, slow and steady wins the race.
-Keep in mind that your hair is not a clean slate on which you can impose your colour wishes like a blank canvas.
-It has a history, a texture all of its own and it will respond to colour differently compared to someone else using the same colour product.
+Your hair is not a clean slate on which you can impose your colour wishes like a blank canvas.
+It has a history, a texture all of its own.
 When in doubt, opt for the lighter colour selection to avoid darker colour outcomes.
 It is easier and add colour when you next recolour than to remove colour.